 Subject to successful planning permission, work should commence at both distilleries later this year with completion targeted for late 2020.

-Whisky from Diageo’s distilleries all over Scotland contribute to Johnnie Walker, but four distilleries – Cardhu, Clynelish, Glenkinchie and Caol Ila – will be linked directly to the Johnnie Walker venue in Edinburgh, representing the ‘four corners of Scotland’ and the regional flavour variations crucial to the art of whisky blending.
-Together these sites will create a unique Johnnie Walker tour of Scotland, encouraging visitors to the capital city to also travel to the country’s extraordinary rural communities.
+Whisky from Diageo’s distilleries all over Scotland contribute to Johnnie Walker.
+Four distilleries – Cardhu, Clynelish, Glenkinchie and Caol Ila – will be linked directly to the Johnnie Walker venue in Edinburgh.
+They represent the ‘four corners of Scotland’ and the regional flavour variations crucial to the art of whisky blending.
+Together these sites will create a unique Johnnie Walker tour of Scotland.
+They encourage visitors to the capital city to also travel to the country’s extraordinary rural communities.